realpoke/fatll-starter-kit/README.md

 ## Deployment to Laravel Cloud
 1. Make sure all tests pass.

-2. Simply make sure tests pass and push to the `production` branch on Github.
+2. Simply push to the `production` branch on Github.

 ## Technologies
 This project uses various technologies and tools for development, testing, and deployment automation.
 Here are the key components: